 You might find a career in public relations rewarding if you are creative, outgoing, and enjoy interacting with others in a dynamic environment.

 Public administration focuses on the management of public organizations including:

 Public administration professionals work in all levels of government and other public agencies that provide vital services to the public.
 They face many challenges such as ensuring effective delivery of services to a diverse population while operating within budget limitations.
 Public administration professionals need to have highly developed skills in a variety of areas including:

 You might find a career in public administration rewarding if you enjoy working as a team with others to reach a common goal, problem solving, and interacting with the public.
 A Master of Public Administration or Bachelor of Arts of Public Administration degree will help prepare you for an exciting and rewarding career in public administration.

 For any career in public service, you will need a solid education and a firm commitment to service.
 By choosing a career path that fits your own unique abilities and aspirations, you will be building a foundation for a rewarding career in public service.

-Written by David Mackusick, JD, CPA, Assistant Professor in the Forbes School of Business & Technology
+Written by David Mackusick, JD, CPA, former Assistant Professor in the Forbes School of Business & Technology